dvln/out/README.md

 various other levels like out.Verboseln or out.Debugf or out.Fatal or out.Issue
 and various other levels).
 One can also access an io.Writer for any output level (if needed).
-For debug and trace (ie: trace = verbose debug) level output one can also control which package(s) or files have their debug info dumped.
-This reduces debug output to only those package(s) or file(s) or function(s) as desired.
+For debug and trace (ie: trace = verbose debug) level output one can also control which package(s) or function(s) have their debug info dumped.
+This reduces debug output to only those areas of code one wishes to focus on (if desired).

 I've written CLI tools in the past where I wanted greater control of where I send my output stream and how that stream might be dynamically "marked up",